Call Today to Get Started With Your Visa!

 Evidence of Agreement

-The petitioning employer or sponsor must also provide a copy of the oral or written agreement between the employer or sponsor and the P1S visa applicant(s).
+The petitioning employer or sponsor must also provide a copy of the oral or written agreement between the employer or sponsor and this visa applicant(s).

 Evidence of Essentiality

-Evidence must also be submitted in the form of a statement that describes the P1S visa applicant’s essentiality and critical skills.
-Additionally, the statement must describe the P1S visa applicant’s experience with the P1A or P1B visa holder, including the entertainment group or team, as applicable, unless the P1S visa applicant is coming to the United States to work in a Major League Sport.
+Evidence must also be submitted in the form of a statement that describes this visa applicant’s essentiality and critical skills.
+Additionally, the statement must describe this visa applicant’s experience with the P-1A or P-1B visa holder, including the entertainment group or team, as applicable, unless this visa applicant is coming to the United States to work in a Major League Sport.

 Once the USCIS receives Form I-129, the employer, agent, or sponsor will receive the following in return: